The lab at Microsoc 2024 (L to R Ed, Stephen, Leandro, Max, Rebee, Charlie), Missing: Poch, Frazer

 Jessica Coomber (PhD Student)

 Background: Jess joined the lab in Oct 2022 as part of a split-site PhD between Liverpool and the Pirbright Institute where she is supervised by Dr Trevor Sweeney.
-She will be joining the lab full-time from Oct 2023.

 Research Interests: Zika virus, virus replication/virus-host interactions.